s3nmith/recycling-app/README.md

     Open ios/Runner.xcworkspace in Xcode, click Runner > Tagets > Runner > Build Settings, search Compile Sources As, change the value to Objective-C++

 - Parse Issue (Xcode): Use of '@import' when C++ modules are disabled, consider using -fmodules and -fcxx-modules

+Follow the error message and do the following

     Open ios/Runner.xcworkspace in Xcode, click Runner > Tagets > Runner > Build Settings, search Other C++ Flags, add the compiler flag -fcxx-modules